stasemsoft/FontysICT-sem1/docs/workshops/readme.md

 3. PHP: Many students come into contact with PHP anyway.
 4... any other languages?

-## Sea inspiratie...
+## See inspiration...

-Loose ideas and unfinished workshops.
+Some ideas and unfinished workshops.
 Take advantage of it!

 * [Web Create API](webApi01_CS/MaakJeigenApi.pdf)
 * [Sinterklaas-demo-inspiration](inspi/SintEnPiet.zip)